 Lean and mean

-A perception still exists that only big organization make viable media companies.
+A perception still exists that only big organizations make viable media companies.
 In recent years, lean and mean entrepreneurial approaches have taken off.
 Boing Boing only has eight staffers and other sites, such as Tech Crunch and Talking Points Memo, have a small staff as well.

 A lesser-known, more dramatic example of running lean and mean is Plenty of Fish, a dating site.
 Although the site’s content is not news, neither were personal classified ads in a newspaper, which historically contributed a great deal to newspaper revenue.
 Plenty of Fish has become one of the top-10 websites in the US by monthly page views (1.6 billion in late 2008) with only four employees.
 In fact, founder Markus Frind claims to work only 10-20 hours per week.
 By comparison, dating pioneer Match has hundreds of employees and one quarter of the pageviews.
 In 2006, Frind posted his blueprint: “Pick a market in which the competition charges money for its service, build a lean operation with a ‘dead simple’ free website, and pay for it using Google AdSense.”